Converged-networking/junos_conf_builder/README.md

+# DO NOT USE

+This repo is read only and I've archived this for personal use.
+I've realised this is a dumb way to to this as this is just a convoluted way of transposing between YAML and JSON and there are libraries for that and do a much better job.

 # junos_conf_builder

 **junos_conf_builder** is a role that generates Junos OS configuration from parameters native to ansible.
 The data model used as input is based on the output of `show configuration | display json`, when converted to YAML this is the exact input for this model.